-Whitelisting UDP transport for Aircall packets should fix the problem.
+Allowing UDP transport for Aircall packets should fix the problem.

 SIP ALG (Application Layer Gateway) is an extension of many NAT’s (Network Address Translators) and Firewalls and are commonly found in commercial and home-based router devices.
 The intention of SIP ALG was to address shortcomings in SIP / VoIP packet handling, but many fail to correctly manage such data, resulting in numerous call quality deficiencies and, as importantly, call establishment.

-Call connections and call quality within the Aircall app is completely managed from the application itself.
+Call connections and call quality within the Aircall app are completely managed from the application itself.
 As such, any use of SIP ALG can only hinder calls made using Aircall.
 It is, therefore, recommended to disable SIP ALG within your network, if available.

 VPN’s (Virtual Private Networks) provide a tunnel to another location so that throughput to and from your device appear to originate from another location.
-Aside from adding potential latency, jitter, and packet loss to your Aircall call’s, using a VPN may also negatively impact call negotiation, as the network addressing can become confused, resulting in call connections missing their intended recipient.
+Aside from adding potential latency, jitter, and packet loss to your Aircall calls, using a VPN may also negatively impact call negotiation, as the network addressing can become confused, resulting in call connections missing their intended recipient.

-Aircall strongly advises against the use of VPN’s when using the Aircall application.
+Aircall strongly advises against the use of VPNs when using the Aircall application.